jessuppi/recover-deleted-photos/readme.md

 ## Changelog

+### 0.6.1
+- fixed crash after scan by moving file size formatting to ui
+- updated results fragment for stability and compatibility

 ### 0.6.0
 - added media permissions for Android 13+
 - upgraded Material Components to 1.13.0 for DynamicLight support